Gmabatah93/PROJECT_NFL_Combine/README.md

 > **Note (Correlation)**: Alot of the Combine metrics are **_Highly_** Corelated

 ## Principal Component Analysis
+> Because a lot of the combine features were Highly correlated I will use PCA to hopefully identify related themes between these variables.

 <p float="left">
   <img src="Images/EDA/pca_biplot.PNG" width="400">
   <img src="Images/EDA/pca_biplot_drafted.PNG" width="400">